Adityak204/IPL-2024-Auction-QnABot-RAG-LLM/README.md

 ![rag-video](./docs/streamlit-extended.gif)

 ### LLM Used
-In this app we have used an LLM which can be run locally.
-For this we have made use of `google/flan-t5-small` model.
+In this app I have used `google/flan-t5-small` model which can be run locally.

 ### Embeddings Used
-For creating document and question embeddings we have used `bge-base-en-v1.5` embedding model which can be run locally.
+For creating document and question embeddings I have used `bge-base-en-v1.5` embedding model.

 ### How to run this code
 ```python